JHUAPL/PACMANs/docs/milestone7_report.rst

 	• Research showed 4-box model captures 60-90% of the variation in the AMOC and pycnocline of CESM2, suggesting 4-box results can be used to understand
 CMIP-class AMOC model disagreement
 • Development of the **new 6-box model** for AMOC overturning research
 	• Enables the study of oscillations providing insights into why some slow-downs lead to full collapses whereas some lead to recovery, which could inform climate intervention strategies
 • **New bifurcation method** for stochastic differential equations to estimate escape times in addition to identifying bifurcations
-	• Goes beyond SOA providing measurements for determining how far away we are from a tipping point and likelihood of recovering – applied to the stochastic 4- box model
+	• Goes beyond SOA providing measurements for determining how far away we are from a tipping point and likelihood of recovering – applied to the stochastic 4-box model
 • New AI-based method – TIP-GAN – a **generative adversarial network that is used to discover AMOC tipping points**
 	• Generalizable to other types of tipping points
 • Newly developed **neuro-symbolic deep learning architecture** that provides a means to ask questions of what is learned by TIP-GAN and a way to explore **causal paths**